osmandapp/web/main/docs/user/personal/tracks.md

 To open the folder menu, you need to:
 - *Android* - tap the three-dots menu in the field with the required folder.
-- *iOS* - to make a long-tap on the field of the folder.
+- *iOS* - to make a long-tap the field of the folder.

 Actions:
 - **Name**.
 Displays the selected folder name, creation date and the number of tracks it contains.